 We are exposed to foreign exchange rate risk in that our reporting currency is the euro, whereas the majority of our subsidiaries keep their accounts in other currencies, principally Argentine peso and Mexican peso and also Panamanian balboa (equivalent to the U.S. dollar), Colombian peso, Uruguayan peso and Brazilian reais, and a portion of our costs and revenues are referenced to U.S. dollars.
 If we continue to expand our operations in Latin America, we will increase the proportion of our operating revenue that we generate in currencies other than the euro.
-In 2011, 40.3% and 21.2% of our operating revenue (including the gains and losses on foreign exchange currency contracts and excluding in each case headquarters revenues) was denominated in Argentine peso and Mexican peso, respectively, and a total of 71.6% of our operating revenue was in non-euro denominated currencies.
-During the periods under review, Latin American currencies have generally depreciated against the euro (despite the euro's depreciation in 2010) and this has had a significant impact on our financial condition and results of operations when expressed in euro.
+In 2012, 39.3% and 26.3% of our operating revenue (including the gains and losses on foreign exchange currency contracts and excluding in each case headquarters revenues) was denominated in Argentine peso and Mexican peso, respectively, and a total of 75.0% of our operating revenue was in non-euro denominated currencies.
+During the periods under review, Latin American currencies, in particular the Argentine peso, have generally depreciated against the euro and this has had a significant impact on our financial condition and results of operations when expressed in euro.
 As a result of the Latin American currencies depreciating against the euro, the euro value of the operating results of our Latin American subsidiaries upon inclusion in our Consolidated Financial Statements has decreased even if, in local currency terms, their results of operations and financial condition have remained the same or improved relative to the prior year.
 Accordingly, declining exchange rates may limit the ability of our results of operations, stated in euro, to fully describe the performance in local currency terms of our Latin American subsidiaries.
 Our Latin American subsidiaries generally generate revenues and incur expenses and liabilities in their local currency, which provides them with a natural hedge against foreign currency fluctuations.